-How to Get Through Your To-Do List This Week
+How to Get Through Your To-Do List This Week — Without Using AI Agents, Hiring a Human Assistant, or Giving Up Sleep

 A repeatable 5-step process to reduce overwhelm and increase effectiveness